 The primary advantage of getting an online loan is convenience and accessibility.
 Cohen says another reason is that business owners who experience difficulty borrowing from traditional sources such as banks and credit unions can often qualify with online lenders.
 He says, “While these are advantages, business owners should always approach borrowing online with caution, as it’s easy to get caught up in a debt cycle.
 More and more, banks, credit unions and nonprofit lenders are offering online loan options, so always check with these sources before going straight online.”

-To get started in your search for an online business loan, read up on SuperMoney’s list of the best online business loans of 2019.
+To get started in your search for an online business loan, read up on SuperMoney’s list of the best online business loans.
 For a comparison and reviews of more business loans, visit SuperMoney’s business loan reviews.